fortify-ps/FortifyBugTrackerUtility/processrunner-bugtracker-root/processrunner-bugtracker-doc/src/site/markdown/config-ssc.md

   option to be set based on the value of this application version attribute.
   For example, you could have an application version attribute named 'Jira Project Key' that is automatically mapped to the 'JiraProjectKey' command line option.
-If you run FortifyBugTrackerUtility for a specific SSC application version, it will automatically add the JiraProjectKey option based on the corresponding application version attribute.
-If you run FortifyBugTrackerUtility without specifying any SSC application version, it will automatically process all application versions for which all application version attributes specified through `requiredAttributeMappings` have a non-empty value.
+If you run FortifyBugTrackerUtility for a specific SSC application version, it will automatically add the '-JiraProjectKey' command line option based on the corresponding application version attribute.
+If you run
+  FortifyBugTrackerUtility without specifying any SSC application version, it will automatically process all application versions for which all application version attributes specified through `requiredAttributeMappings` have a non-empty value.